 Pleurisy is a condition whereby inflammation of the pleura leads to a loss of the smooth sliding movement between the pleura.
 This is commonly caused by an infection of the respiratory tract.

-The activity of viruses or bacteria irritates the pleura in much the same way as it irritates the inside of the nose.
-The inflammation makes the pleura rub and grate against each other, rather than gliding smoothly.
-This causes pain, which is made worse by deep breathing and coughing.
-Sometimes, the inflammation can cause a build-up of fluid between the two membranes.
-This is known as pleural effusion.
+Inflammation of the pleura causes pain, which is made worse by deep breathing and coughing.
+Sometimes, the inflammation can cause a build-up of the fluid between the two membranes.
+This is known as a pleural effusion.

-Treatment options for pleurisy include addressing the underlying cause, and medications (such as antibiotics, painkillers and anti-inflammatory medications).
+Treatment options for pleurisy include addressing the underlying cause and taking medications such as anti-inflammatory medications, antibiotics and pain medications.

 Symptoms of pleurisy

-- Pain in the muscles of the chest
+- felt in the muscles of the chest

 Causes of pleurisy

 Causes of pleurisy include:

 - trauma to the chest wall